tale/homelab/README.md

 secure by default, easy to manage, and optionally immutable.
 Talos Linux checked all of those boxes and includes tons of extra goodies for homelabbers.

+> I also use the cloud for a few strategic workloads, for more information and a
+> list of deployments on OCI, see the [Cloud](./cloud/README.md) documentation.

 ## Deployments
 > All deployments are accessible by running `just k <deployment>`, where
 > `<deployment>` is the name of the deployment directory (ie. `just k metallb`).